 Step 3: Print Pictures

 Set your jar aside to finish drying while you work on the picture portion of these centerpieces.
-Print the pictures of your choice with the HP Sprocket printer.
+I chose to print the pictures with the HP Sprocket printer, but you can use your home printer with photo paper.

-These can be anything from engagement pictures of the bride and groom to senior pictures of the graduate.
+These can be anything from engagement pictures of the bride and groom to senior photos of the graduate.

 NOTE: You will need two pictures per skewer.